Skip to main content

 • “Runs pretty well, could use a little optimization.”

 • “Even though it's designed for consoles, the gameplay is fun and fast-paced.
-The servers are stable enough and the player pool is good.”
+Although lag plays a major role, sometimes it doesn't feel responsive enough.
+It's quite unbalanced and unoptimized, but due to being in the early stages of development, it doesn't matter.
+It's exactly what you expect from a 3rd person smash bros; the servers are stable enough and the player pool is good.”

 • “Cute graphics, and nice ideas, but the game is laggy and poorly optimized.”

-• “Seems abandoned by devs.
-There are loading optimizations to be made, Zeus needs a buff, and NA servers need to be fixed, and nothing's happening.”
+• “Seems abandoned by the devs.
+There are loading optimizations to be made, Zeus needs a buff, and NA servers need to be fixed, but nothing's happening.”

 • story